Totem Pole (Tasmania)

 The Totem Pole is a sea stack popular amongst rockclimbers in the Tasman National Park, Tasmania, Australia.
-It contains a number of climbing routes, and is famous for being the site of the 1998 accident which caused climber Paul Pritchard's hemiplegia.
+It contains a number of climbing routes, all of which require a Tyrolean traverse to return to the mainland, and is famous for being the site of the 1998 accident which caused British climber Paul Pritchard's hemiplegia.

 First ascent

 The Totem Pole was first climbed in 1968 by John Ewbank and Allan Keller and freed by Doug McConnel and Dean Rollins.

 Lynn Hill attempted the first onsight, but fell after breaking a hold, leaving Monique Forestier to onsight it a few years later.

 Paul Pritchard's accident

 Paul planned on climbing the Totem Pole in 1998 with his partner Celia when, after abseiling down, his rope caught a large rock which fell 9 m onto his head.
 Celia ran 8 km back to Fortescue Bay to call for help.
 He survived on the ledge for eight hours before he was rescued and was left paralysed on his left side and with speech and memory difficulties.
 He later wrote a book about the experience and returned in 2016 to complete the climb.